 “We don’t just build a toilet and shower system and hope they understand that it is going to be good for them.
 We need to educate them about the importance of having clean water in which to bathe themselves.
 If a lot of people go down to the river, they are washing in contaminated water.”

 The workshops are centered around the Word of God, and the local pastor has the opportunity to address everyone in attendance.
 Now the entire village visits the church to use the toilets and access the fresh, clean drinking water.

-Now Mari and the other children don’t need to go out two or three times a day to get water in order to survive.
+Mari and the other children don’t need to go out two or three times a day to get water in order to survive anymore.
 Instead they have time to attend school, to study, to learn, and to thrive.

 Children in on of the rural villages in Indonesia outside playing.